kaylamochizuki/cse15l-lab-reports/Week5LabReport3.md

 ./technical/911report/chapter-11.txt
 ```

-This command does the same as the command above and finds files in the sub directory 911report.
+This command does the same as the command above and finds files in the sub-directory 911report.
 This command is useful because shows that you can use * as a placeholder and that find can sort just by using 911report.

 example 3)